How to calculate man hours in (hse) safety

 What is the benefit of man hours?

-The manhour is significant in determining the financial progress and the safety performance of the work.
+The manhour is significant in determining the financial progress, production pieces and the safety performance of the work.

 Financial progress and viability of a project

 For example, if you have a project that will bring in $200,000.
 The 20 workers will work for 2 weeks on the project until completion, and each will use 40 hours weekly for the work.
-The manhour for the two weeks job will be 20 times 40 times 2 equals 1600-man hours.
+The manhour for the two-week job will be 20 times 40 times 2 equals 1600 man hours.

 That means a worker gets 125 dollars per hour (200000/1600) of work.
 And you have already budgeted to pay 25 dollars per hour.
 The project is viable.